srini2021m/Improving_MotionPlanning/README.md

-This project was created as a collaborate with a teammate.
+This project was created in collaboration with a teammate.
 We evaluated the widely used Expansive Space Tree's algorithm used for motion planning and proposed a modification that would result in better speed and accuracy.